lucidhq/ui-code-assessment-quiz/README.md

 This README details what we expect from you on this assessment.
 If you have any questions, feel free to reach out anytime.

+Please, use this repository to fork the project into your account and submit the link to us (by email) with the final solution when done.

 ## Application

 The purpose of this exercise is to build a [React](https://reactjs.org) application based on the provided mockups and requirements below: